 Common Mistakes to Avoid

 The worst mistake is attempting to pull your hand from a closed pike mouth.
 This action drives teeth deeper, creating severe lacerations.
-Instead, remain calm and reopen the jaw before removal.
+Instead, remain calm and reopen the jaw using spreaders before removal.
+Holding pike vertically damages their internal organs and spine.
+This practice, common with bass, can be fatal to pike and makes them more likely to thrash and bite.

 Using dry hands strips protective slime, leaving pike vulnerable to infections.
 Wet your hands before handling, and minimize contact time for catch-and-release fishing.
+Barbless hooks make unhooking significantly safer and faster, reducing stress for both fish and angler.

 Fishing Considerations: Leaders and Line Selection